corvusdeinanis/cuddlyspaceship/content/Attribution.md

 date: 2023-10-26
 tags: []
 ---
-how humans attempt to make sense of behaviour how we infer or come to conclusions
-## Attributional Theory
+## Attribution Theory
 by Fritz Heider

+how humans attempt to make sense of behaviour how we infer or come to conclusions causal judgment

+>“Attribution theory deals with how the social perceiver uses information to arrive at causal explanations for events.
+It examines what information is gathered and how it is combined to form a causal judgment”
+> -- Fiske and Taylor

 ### Dispositional
 Dispositional attribution assigns the cause of behavior to some